OpenTranslationBible/open-bible/en-GB/33.Micah/md/micah-07.md

 ## Micah 7:4

-> The best of them is like a thorn bush,
+> The finest among them is like a thorn bush,
-> The most upright like a thorn hedge.
+> The most righteous like a thorn hedge.
-> The day when you post your watchmen,
+> The day you appoint your watchmen,
-> Your punishment is coming.
+> Your punishment is approaching.
-> Then their confusion will occur.
+> Then their bewilderment will arise.

 ## Micah 7:5